 Video based services (e.g., live streaming, VR), personal data storage applications have been instrumental for the massive growth in mobile broadband traffic.
 Subject to service agreement between the operator and content provider, the information of content and/or content itself can be aware by operator.
 In-network content caching including both operator provided and 3rd party provided can improve user experience, reduce backhaul resource usage and utilize limited radio resource efficiently.

 The operation of in-network caching includes flexible management of the location of the content cache within the network and efficiently delivery of content from/to the appropriate content caching application.
 For example: delivering popular video content from a content caching application via broadcast, and securely storing the personal data/files of a user in distributed caching application.
-Such a service could also provide a student wireless backpack, where students can resume their work through the same or a different device at a time convenient to them, with very fast response times from the network.
+Such a service could also provide a student wireless backpack, where students can resume their work through the same or a different UE at a time convenient to them, with very fast response times from the network.

 6.7 Priority, QoS and Policy Control